JosephLai241/URS/README.md

 ### Do Not Save Livestream to File

-If you do not want to save the livestream to file, include the `--nosave` flag.
+Include the `--nosave` flag if you do not want to save the livestream to file.

 ## Analytical Tools